 6. A third of its steel is unintentionally American-made

-One of the most fascinating facts about Tokyo Tower is that about one third of the steel used to construct the tower was American made.
-And no, they didn’t place large orders American steel factories to acquire it!
+One of the most fascinating facts about the Tokyo Tower is that about one-third of the steel used to construct the tower was American-made.
+And no, they didn’t place large orders for American steel factories to acquire it!

 What they did instead was to melt down American tanks that were left behind during the Korean War in the early 1950s.

 This kind of means that the tower is partially American-made!
 Pretty astonishing, isn’t it?

 7. It was built to sustain extreme natural calamities